jrab89/jruby_talk/slides.md

 ???
 Rails is a big one.
 It's really the project that got people outside of Japan excited about Ruby.
 It's a fullstack web framework.
-It was extracted from the Basecamp project management software made by 37signals, which is actually a Chicago based company.
+It was extracted from Basecamp, the project management software made by 37signals.
+They're actually a Chicago based company.
-It was open sourced in 2004, and has pretty big since then.
+Rails was open sourced in 2004, and has gotten really popular since then.

 ---